jarusll/the-logs/index.md

 ### Plan for today
 - [ ] chill and fuck around docker

-> The more we pursue the idea
+`The more we pursue the idea
-of programs as literature, the better our programs become.
-*Some wise literate programmer*
+of programs as literature, the better our programs become.` - *Some wise literate programmer*

 Omg, r/instant_regret

 I take it back, it was a blast.
 One of the best time with the Bois.
-I am tired, i ll look into docker when I wake up
+I am tired, I'll look into docker when I wake up.

 # 2022-04-08